Hearing Aid Compatible phones

 These ratings are meant to serve as a tool to help you find the most suitable handset.
 Please note that the ratings are not a guarantee that the handset will work with your particular hearing aid.
 It is important to try different handsets at a Cricket store to determine which handset will work best with your hearing aid.

 Cricket offers handsets with a wide range of features and capabilities, and at varying price points.
-As demonstrated on Cricket's webpage describing its handset models, Cricket's HAC-rated handsets range from basic devices at lower price points, to more feature-rich phones that may include touchscreens, cameras and higher-speed data capabilities (including Smartphones and Wi-Fi enabled phones).
+As demonstrated on Cricket's webpage describing its handset models, Cricket's HAC-rated handsets range from simple devices with basic functionality at lower price points, to high-end Smartphones with advanced features and higher-speed data capabilities.
 Cricket classifies its handset models into three categories:

 |Handset||Level of Functionality||HAC Ratings||Other Air Interfaces supported*|